-A Signature contains the "blueprints" or pattern associated with a malicious attack on a network or system.
+Signatures contain the blueprints or patterns associated with a malicious attack on a network or system.

 ThreatQ provides you with the ability to ingest and manage Signatures, such as Snort, YARA, and OpenIOC.
 While importing, ThreatQ parses the signature file for Indicators to add.
-Once signatures are included in your deployment, you can add contextual information and correlate them with Indicators, Events, Adversaries, and Files.
+Once signatures are included in your deployment, you can add contextual information and correlate them with Indicator, Events, Adversary, and Files.